-- First you will see the work order you are currently checked in to.
+- First, you will see the work order where you are currently checked in.
 Clicking on the work order will load that specific work order for you.

-- work order or event name – click on the name to open that work order or appointment.
+- work order or event name – click on the title to open that work order or appointment.